cs160-berkeley/github-scripts/README.md

 # Scripts for GitHub Organization Management

-This repository contains the shell and pearl scripts for managing an organization and repositories on GitHub used for [CS160 Spring 2016](http://teaching.paulos.net/cs160_SP2016/), UC Berkeley.
+This repository contains the bash and Perl scripts for managing an organization and repositories on GitHub used for [CS160 Spring 2016](http://teaching.paulos.net/cs160_SP2016/), UC Berkeley.